 jesse adams stein

 I am an interdisciplinary design researcher specialising in labour, technology and industries in transition.
-My current role is Senior Lecturer and Director of Design Studies, at the School of Design (Design Studies unit), University of Technology Sydney (UTS).
+I am currently an Associate Professor & Program Director of Design Studies, at the School of Design (Design Studies unit), University of Technology Sydney (UTS).

 My research investigates what happens to skill, labour processes and technical knowledge when industries are in transition, particularly in relation to creative industries, local manufacturing and vocational trades.
 I work across both historical and contemporary contexts, bringing historical depth to live policy challenges, including energy transitions, skills shortages, repair economies and the future of work.